 Reptiles – Larger lizards are known to eat mice, but it is primarily snakes that look for mice as their main source of nutrition.
 People who keep them as pets understand the snake’s preference for a rodent dinner, but such pets are often offered frozen rather than live mice.
 This is due to either the owner’s sensibilities or their desire to not see their pets injured by food that attempts to fight back.

-Mammals – Cats are most identified with being the mouse’s top nemesis, but house cats will not necessarily eat mice once they have finished “playing” with them.
+Mammals – Cats are identified with being the mouse’s top nemesis, but house cats will not necessarily eat mice once they have finished “playing” with them.
 Not so for their feral counterparts, nor their wild cat cousins, who actively hunt mice for sustenance.
 Big cats such as lions, tigers and jaguars need heartier meals, but will still snack on them to help fill their bellies.
 Canines, though not associated with mice the way felines are, are also just as ready to eat mice to survive.
-Perhaps your domestic dog won’t, but wolves, foxes, jackals and coyotes most definitely will.
+Perhaps your domestic dog won’t, but wolves, foxes, jackals and coyotes will.
 And as with pet reptiles, ferrets kept as pets should be fed pre-killed mice for their own safety.

 No!
 Say It Isn’t So!